noirello/bonsai/docs/advanced.rst

 The C API's asynchronous functions are designed to return a message ID immediately after calling them, and then polling the state of the executed operations.
 The `BaseLDAPConnection` class exposes the same functionality of the C API.
-That makes possible to start an operation then poll the result with :meth:`LDAPConnection.get_result()` periodically in the `_evaluate` method which happens to be called in every other method to evaluate the LDAP operations.
+Therefore it makes possible to start an operation then poll the result with :meth:`LDAPConnection.get_result()` periodically in the `_evaluate` method which happens to be called in every other method that evaluates an LDAP operation.

 .. code-block:: python3